carmnk/resources/md/Navigation.md

 A bottom navigation is an icon-button-based navigation bar fixed at the bottom of a page.
 It offers a comfortable way of navigating on mobile touch devices since the distance to reach for is shorter.
 Disadvantageous is the permanent reduction of available viewport height for content.
 Also regarding desktop devices or devices with wider viewports in general the bottom navigation is less commonly used.
 Most bottom navs span the whole width of the viewport which is even worse on desktop devices.
 One could limit the bottom nav's width but that would result in a notch which is also controversial.
 Another reason might be that users with mouse device tend to focus screens differently.

 By default the vertical scrollbar will span the whole viewport height.
-In order to limit the scrollbar height to the content viewport (without footer) the content has to be wrapped in a `display="fixed"` Box component with `height="calc(100 - footerHeight)` `and width="100%"`.
+In order to limit the scrollbar height to the content viewport (without footer) the content has to be wrapped in a ```display="fixed"``` Box component with `height="calc(100 - footerHeight)` `and width="100%"`.

 The proposed `<BottomNav/>` component is based on Material UI's `<BottomNavigation/>` and `<BottomNavigationAction/>` components.
 The `<BottomNav/>` component is a simple wrapper for `<BottomNavigation/>` component.
-By default it sets `showLabels` to true and comes with internal state demonstrate the functionality.
+By default it sets `showLabels` to true and comes with internal state control for the active navigation item to demonstrate/prototype the functionality.
 In order to process the clicked navigation requests properly the `value` and `onChange` propertys have to be used and some sort of state control has to be implemented in the parent component.
 But in contrast to the underlying material ui component the items are provided as array of BottomNavigationActionProps (Array of objects, each containing props for the underlying `<BottomNavigationAction/>` component).

 ### Implementation